Miami-Dade County Withdraws ‘Sanctuary’ Standing After Trump’s Threat To Withhold Federal Funds | John Hawkins' Right Wing News

 - Comment Now 0

 This is great news for the rule of law in our nation.
-Thank you President Trump for getting tough on Lefty lawbreakers.
-He is going to make immigration great again; one sanctuary city loss at a time.
+Thank you President Trump for getting tough on lefty lawbreakers.
+He is going to make immigration great again; one sanctuary city less at a time.

 - Share